Exploring the Afterlife

 One way some people think of this is as: Afterlife in Taoism becomes what you hold as being true.
-If you hold onto a single truth then this statement is fine within Taoism.
-Yet if you hold onto only a single truth, you are only holding one color of the rainbow of possibilities.
+If you keep only a single truth, then this statement is acceptable within Taoism.
+If you embrace only a single truth, you just see one color and have only one option amidst the rainbow of possibilities.

-- Many Taoists don’t even worry about afterlife, it’s a non issue.
+- Many Taoists don’t even worry about the afterlife; it’s a non-issue.
 I love my friend Donna’s answer from Changing Places when she said to me:

 “The Tao is simply logical.
 There’s no mysticism or need for invisible sky gods or some weird belief that you’re important enough to be reincarnated – you simply return to the Tao when you die.
 And you’re already there anyway, so what’s the big deal?”

-And that’s a great Taoist answer about Afterlife.
+And that’s a perfect Taoist answer about Afterlife.

 “The true men of old did not know what it was to love life or to hate death.
 They did not rejoice in birth, nor strive to put off dissolution.
 Unconcerned they came and unconcerned they went.
 That was all.
 They did not forget whence it was they had sprung, neither did they seek to inquire their return thither.
 Cheerfully they accepted life, waiting patiently for their restoration (the end).
 This is what is called not to lead the heart astray from Tao, and not to supplement the natural by human means.
 Such a one may be called a true man.
 Such men are free in mind and calm in demeanor.”

 Or more simply: Live and be yourself.
 Afterlife is not even a concern to a true Taoist in the Chuang-Tzu.